nickjackson/val/Readme.md

 # val

-  get/set element value - inspired by jQuery .val()
+  get/set element value and more

 ## Installation